travis-ci/docs-travis-ci-com/user/deployment/bluemixcloudfoundry.md

 travis setup bluemixcloudfoundry
 ```

 You will need the following information about your Bluemix environment: username, password, organization, space, and region.
 Available Bluemix regions are US South (ng) London (eu-gb), and Sydney (au-syd).
-Travis offers to encrypt your passwod, and will take care of the rest.
+Travis offers to encrypt your password, and will take care of the rest.
 Learn more about [managing organizations and spaces](http://bluemix.net/docs/admin/orgs_spaces.html).

 ## The Slightly Harder Way